About Us | Overview

 CHAP Quilt Project

-Beginning in 2006, the Children's Hospital AIDS Program (CHAP) at Boston Children's Hospital has worked with patients' family members, friends and volunteers to create an annual AIDS Memorial Quilt.
+Beginning in 2006, the Children's Hospital AIDS Program (CHAP) has worked with patients' family members, friends, and volunteers to create an annual AIDS Memorial Quilt.

 The quilt was created to honor the lives of many of CHAP's young patients who passed away from the disease.